-The best time to switch broadband will depend on the service you are currently receiving, how long you have been contracted to your current provider and what is available in your area.
+The best time to switch broadband will depend on the service you are currently receiving, how long you have been contracted to your current provider for and what is available in your area.
 Not getting the service you want – or are paying for – is a good reason to consider switching to an alternative broadband provider.

 Switching your broadband provider is very simple in principle but the timing is important.
-Most broadband deals involve an initial fixed term period at a discounted price.
+Most broadband deals involve contracting for an initial fixed term at a discounted price.
 When your contract ends the price usually goes up.
 Switching during your contract is possible, but might be costly.
 In this article we explain the best time to switch your broadband and the reasons you might want to.

 1 minute summary